Building Construction Technology

 BCT 139.
 Procore.
 1 Credit.

-Introduces the fundamentals of using Procore to manage drawings, Requests for Information (RFIs), and submittals for a paperless construction project.
+Introduces the fundamentals of using Procore to manage drawings, Requests for Information (RFIs), and submittals for paperless construction projects.
 Recommended: Basic computer skills, basic proficiency with MS Word.
-Prerequisite: BCT 102 or instructor approval.
 Audit available.
+Prerequisites: BCT 102 or instructor approval.

 BCT 150.
 Mechanical, Electrical and Plumbing.
 4 Credits.